frontity/frontity/README.md

 # » Get involved 🤗

 Do you love WordPress and React?
-Do you have any doubts or feedback?
+Got questions or feedback?
+We'd love to hear from you.
 Come join our [community forum](https://community.frontity.org)! ❤️

 Frontity also welcomes contributions.
-There are many ways to support the project, get involved, and get free swag!
-If you don't know where to start this guide might help >> [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute).
+There are many ways to support the project (and get free swag)!
+If you don't know where to start, this guide might help >> [How to contribute?](https://docs.frontity.org/contributing/how-to-contribute).

 # » Open source